Free cookie consent management tool by TermsFeed

 If you do decide to go with a mortgage broker, whether you’re getting a mortgage with a CCJ or not, make sure you’re completely honest with them about your financial history.
 Failing to do so will make your application far more difficult and stressful.

-Getting a Mortgage with a CCJ Using The Levels Financial
+Can You Get a Mortgage With a CCJ Using The Levels Financial?

 At The Levels Financial, our team of award-winning mortgage advisors know exactly what is needed to secure you a mortgage despite the fact you may have bad credit as a result of a CCJ.
 We’re on hand to help and only a call or email away!